A fit comparison, not a winner board

 How fast should a sanctions screening API respond?

-For real-time screening during onboarding or transaction flows, sub-200ms is the baseline expectation.
-Verifex delivers sub-50ms median response times.
-For batch screening of existing customer databases, throughput (screens per second) matters more than individual response latency.
+For onboarding or transaction flows, assess a provider's documented latency and test it against your own requirements.
+For batch screening of existing customer databases, throughput (screens per second) can matter more than individual response latency.